-- Look for missing, shifted, cracked, or broken leaf springs. - Look for broken or distorted coil springs. - If vehicle is equipped with torsion bars, torque arms, or other types of suspension components, check that they are not damaged and are mounted securely. - Air ride suspension should be checked for damage and leaks.
+- Look for missing, shifted, cracked, or broken leaf springs. - · Look for broken or distorted coil springs. - If vehicle is equipped with torsion bars, torque arms or torque rods, or other types of suspension components, checkthat they are not damaged and are mounted securely. - · Air ride suspension should be checked for damage and leaks.